New Member Inductions:

 At the beginning of each year, Atta Kulla Kulla Lodge holds its Winter Banquet.
 The Banquet offers a time for Arrowmen and their families to come together with other Arrowmen to enjoy a delicious meal.
 Guest speakers are featured at the Banquets, and often a special program will complement the night’s activities.
 Some past speakers have included elected officials, national Officers of the Order, former camp staff members, and even the Lodge’s first Chief.
 In addition, the Lodge Officers for the year are recognized at the Banquet.
 Also, awards from the past year are presented, including the prestigious Founder’s Award.
 Traditionally, Banquets have been held at a central location and remained relatively inexpensive.
 Hopefully you and your family will be able to attend the next Winter Banquet.

-Fellowships are a time to meet old friends and share in the enthusiasm of the Order.
+Fellowships are a time to meet old friends and create new ones within the Order.
 The Atta Kulla Kulla Lodge has two Fellowships each year: one in the Spring and the other in the Fall.
 Arrowmen from around the Blue Ridge Council gather at Camp Old Indian for such things as work projects, patch trading, seminars, quest events, ceremonies, American Indian dancing, and great food.
 At the Spring Fellowship, we have a Brotherhood ceremony and the annual patch auction.
 The Lodge Officers are elected at Fall Fellowship.
 At the Fall Fellowship, we have another Brotherhood ceremony and the Vigil Honor induction.
 At many Fellowships, we complete projects to improve Camp Old Indian.
 Chapters are encouraged to camp together at Fellowships in order to build unity.
 The activities are planned by the Vice Chief of Administration in consultation with the Lodge Executive Committee.
 New ideas from Arrowmen are strongly welcomed, and all Lodge members are encouraged to submit designs for Fellowship patches to Lodge Officers.
 All Arrowmen are encouraged to come to the Spring and Fall Fellowships.
 To attend, simply pre-register with the form that accompanies your Little Carpenter newsletter, visit the Lodge website, or call the Scout Office.
 The Lodge tries to make fellowships affordable to encourage high attendance.
 We hope to see you all at the next Lodge fellowship!

 The Dixie Fellowship is conducted by Section SR-5, which includes Atta Kulla Kulla and nine other Lodges in South Carolina, North Carolina, and Georgia.
 This “granddaddy” of all fellowships promises an action-packed weekend in April.
 Each year, the Dixie Fellowship is hosted by a different Lodge in Section SR-5.
 The number of delegates the Lodge can send to Dixie varies, depending on the size of the camp that hosts Dixie that year.
 At the Dixie Fellowship, Lodges compete in numerous areas: Team Dance, Individual Dance, Quest Events, Ceremonies, Knowledge & Training, Totem Pole Carving, Planbook, Website, Newsletter, Lodge Display, and many others.
 Of great interest to many Arrowmen are the Quest Events, which include Tug-of-War, Cross-Country, Fire Building, Rifle Shooting, etc. Section Officers are elected at the Dixie Fellowship.
 Atta Kulla Kulla Lodge requires that you attend at least one of the preceding Fellowships in order to attend the Dixie Fellowship.